Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Introduction

 \section{Introduction}

 Ancient solutions to Ricci flow arise as singularity models in the formation of finite time singularities of the Ricci flow on compact manifolds.
 In dimension $2$, there exists the well-known example due to Fateev-Onofri-Zamolodchikov \cite{FOZ}, King \cite{King} and Rosenau \cite{Ro}, which is often called sausage model.
 In this paper we present examples of ancient solutions on spheres (as well as some other compact manifolds).
 The three dimensional example on $\Sph^3$ is originally due to Fateev \cite{Fa96}.
-Because of many interests in this example, we add here details (in the appendix to this paper ) to make it more accessible to mathematicians.
-The higher dimensional generalization is obtained by varying the connection metric on a principle bundle, or by variations of a submersion structure, then solving a nonlinear ODE system derived out of the Ricci flow equation.
+Because of many interests in this example, we add here details (in the appendix of this paper ) to make it more accessible to mathematicians.
+The higher dimensional generalization is obtained by varying the connection metric on a principle bundle over a K\"ahler-Einstein manifold or a quaternion-K\"ahler manifold with positive scalar curvature, or by variations of a special Riemannian submersion structure, then solving a nonlinear ODE system derived out of the Ricci flow equation.

 Besides the fact that they provide the prototype for singularities of Ricci flow solutions, there are several other motivations to construct ancient solutions to Ricci flow.
 The first comes from \cite{P2} in which Perelman constructed a non-collapsing rotationally symmetric ancient solution on $\Sph^n$.
 (In fact the original example is constructed on $\Sph^3$.
 With the recent strong convergence result of B\"ohm and Wilking \cite{BW}, this can be easily adapted to dimensions above three \cite{Chowetc3}.)
 A natural question is whether or not there exist ancient solutions other than the Einstein (trivial) ones and the rotationally symmetric examples of Perelman, especially in view of the result of Daskalopoulos, Hamilton and Sesum \cite{Das} on 2-dimensional ancient solutions.
 On the other hand, in \cite{Ni-anc} the third author proved that any type-I (according to Hamilton \cite{form} ancient solutions can be divided into type-I and II), non-collapsed, compact ancient solution, whose curvature operator lies inside a pinching family (in the sense of B\"ohm and Wilking \cite{BW}), including in particular the one constructed from the cone of $2$-positive curvature operators as well as the one from the cone of positive complex sectional curvatures \cite{BS}, must be isometric to a spherical space form.
 This generalizes the corresponding result of Hamilton \cite{form} in dimension two and that of Perelman \cite{P-private} in dimension three.
 Notice that Perelman's example is of positive curvature operator, non-collapsed, but of type-II.
 Thus, a natural question arises whether or not the non-collapsing condition in the above mentioned classification result can be removed so that one still has the same assertion for type-I ancient solutions.
 The third motivation, which is related to Perelman's example as well as the classification result, is that there exists a speculation asserting that a type-II ancient solution of dimension three must be isometric to the rotationally symmetric one constructed by Perelman.
 This was formulated on page 389 of \cite{CLN} along with some other questions on ancient solutions.
 Recently this speculation has been confirmed in \cite{Das} for dimension two, where, in fact, a complete classification was obtained.